What is the EMU?

-In the hospital, you will be seen every day by one of the EMU specialty epilepsy neurologists and an IV will be started by your nurse for blood draws or medication during your stay.
+In the hospital, you will be seen every day by an epileptologist (a neurologist specializing in epilepsy and related seizure disorders).
+For adult patients, an IV will be started by a nurse for blood draws or medication during your stay.

-During a seizure event, a staff member may inject a special isotope solution through your IV line for a special procedure called an Ictal-SPECT Scan.
+In some cases, during a seizure, a staff member may inject a special isotope solution through your IV line for a special procedure called an Ictal-SPECT Scan.

-- loose, comfortable clothes like sweat pants, shorts, and pajamas (no pullovers due to head electrodes)
+loose, comfortable clothing like sweat pants, shorts and pajamas (no pullovers due to head electrodes)

-- books, magazines, puzzles, games, DVD movies, and craft/hobby projects to help pass the time
+books, magazines, puzzles, games, DVD movies and craft or hobby projects to help pass the time